Sunday, May 27, 2018

 I kept "Dawn / Go Within" as the opening track, and then rearranged the songs to best fit the two sides.
 "She's Not There" closes the album.
 However, the two sides are each about 16 minutes long, which admittedly makes it a fairly short album.

 And that brings us to the Ecuador Sessions.
 This circulating bootleg includes (if the notes are to be believed) sessions from 1976-79.
 The details are sketchy, but according to the info on the bootleg, a number of songs were recorded at Automatt Studios in San Francisco with the lineup of Carlos Santana, Greg Walker, David Margen, Tom Coster, Armando Peraza, Raul Rekow, Pete Escovedo and Graham Lear.
 This is the same lineup, with the addition of Peraza, that recorded the studio tracks for Moonflower, which was also recorded at Automatt.
 It’s definitely not the same lineup that recorded the follow-up album, Inner Secrets – which was recorded in L.A.
-That leads me to believe that this session was recorded either as part of Moonflower’s sessions, or soon after.
+That leads me to believe that this session was recorded either as part of Moonflower’s sessions or soon after.

 Therefore, since we’re short on tracks for Moonflower, I added two from this bootleg: “I’ve Waited All My Life” and “God Made You (for Me).”
 And that makes each side a little over 20 minutes long.
 The result is, I think, a much better album -- not plagued with older tracks with the limitations of being live recordings.

-The cover I kept the same.
+I kept the cover the same.

 Sunday, May 6, 2018